 content warning: sexual assault, surgical rape

-Could a woman born into an upper class family in the mid 19th century, schooled at home and raised to be devoutly religious be dangerous?
-If that woman’s name was Josephine Butler, the answer is definitely “yes.’
+Could a woman born into an upper-class family in the mid-19th century, schooled at home and raised to be devoutly religious be dangerous?
+If that woman’s name was Josephine Butler, the answer is definitely “yes.”

-The danger with Josephine was that she was not afraid to call a spade a spade and that she was forthright and vocal on a subject many men of her time did not want to hear about publicly: their sexual lives.
+The danger with Josephine was that she was not afraid to call a spade a spade, and that she was forthright and vocal on a subject many men of her time did not want to hear about publicly: their sexual lives.

-Speaking out thus, in pamphlets and public lectures where she did not shy away from outlining the procedures employed by police and doctors under the Contagious Diseases Acts of 1864 – 1869 in shocking, graphic detail, earned her odium and disapprobation.
+Speaking out thus, in pamphlets and public lectures where she did not shy away from outlining the procedures employed by police and doctors under the Contagious Diseases Acts of 1864 – 1869 in shocking and graphic detail, earned her odium and disapprobation.
 But she continued doing so until these Acts were finally repealed in 1886.

 Josephine Butler was born in 1828 to a father who treated all his children equally and a mother who gave her a strong Christian faith.
-Hers was an affluent family with strong connections to prominent figures such as the reformist Prime Minister Lord Grey, her father’s cousin and Lord Wilberforce, with whom her grandfather worked on the campaign for the abolition of the slave trade.
+Hers was an affluent family with strong connections to prominent figures such as the reformist Prime Minister Lord Grey, her father’s cousin, and Lord Wilberforce, with whom her grandfather worked on the campaign for the abolition of the slave trade.
 She was schooled at home and developed a political and social conscience early in life before marrying George Butler, a fellow libertarian who supported her later reform work.

 Josephine first threatened the social order in Great Britain by joining forces with Elizabeth Wolstenholme to form the Married Women’s Property Committee to seek reform of the law of coverture which gave a married man full control over all property his wife owned at the time of their marriage.
 Their campaign led eventually to the enacting of the Married Women’s Property Act in 1882.